Shape-specific fluctuations of an active colloidal interface: Dynamical regimes

 We also note that, within the C-shape phase, its existence as a DSS depends on the choice of initial conditions of Eq. (\ref{eq:init_cond}).
-Deviating from these does not render a universality of the DSS, unless one includes the existence of chemical trails in the model, as discussed in \cite{kumar2023emergent, subramaniam2024rigid}.
-This scenario is further discussed in Section \ref{sec:hist_dep}.
-If one deviates from the purely chemo-repulsive scenario considered here, the presence of trails are also necessary for other non-trivial DSS, such as the swimming/undulating state.
-However, various \textit{structural} SS (e.g. designer crystallites that break handedness symmetry) is possible via the instantaneous chemical deposition model considered here \cite{subramaniam2024rigid}. \\
+Deviating from these does not render a universality of the DSS, unless one includes the existence of chemical trails in the model \cite{kumar2023emergent, subramaniam2024rigid}.
+This scenario is further discussed in Appendix \ref{sec:hist_dep}.
+If one deviates from the purely chemo-repulsive scenario considered here, the presence of trails is also necessary for other non-trivial DSSs, such as a swimming/undulating state.
+However, various \textit{structural} SSs (e.g. designer crystallites that break handedness symmetry) are possible via the instantaneous chemical deposition model considered here, though one would have to significantly alter from the fully chemo-repulsive scenario, and incorporate mixed (anti-symmetric and/or non-reciprocal) interactions \cite{subramaniam2024rigid}.